Assessing imbalance in signed brain networks: Testing the similarity of any two series

 holds true.
 In the first case, $F(S_{ij}^*)<1/2$, the empirical value of the signature is smaller than the median of the distribution and the deviation is negative; in the second case, $F(S_{ij}^*)>1/2$, the empirical value of the signature is larger than the median of the distribution and the deviation is positive.
 Intuitively\footnote{The value $p_{th}$ will be determined later, at the third step of our algorithm: hereby, a merely discursive introduction to the proper validation step is provided.},

-\begin{itemize} \item[$\bullet$] the two conditions $F(S_{ij}^*)<1/2$ and $p_{ij}\leq p_{th}$ indicate that nodes $i$ and $j$ have established a number of discordant motifs that is so large to induce a significantly negative signature - and, potentially, a negative link in the projection ($a_{ij}=-1$).
-In a sense, the two series are `in counterphase' most of the time; \item[$\bullet$] the two conditions $F(S_{ij}^*)>1/2$ and $p_{ij}\leq p_{th}$ indicate that nodes $i$ and $j$ have established a number of concordant motifs that is so large to induce a significantly positive signature - and, potentially, a positive link in the projection ($a_{ij}=+1$).
-In a sense, the two series are `in phase' most of the time; \item[$\bullet$] the condition $p_{ij}>p_{th}$ individuates a value of the signature (i.e. of concordant/discordant motifs) that is \textit{compatible} with the one predicted by the chosen benchmark: stated otherwise, the empirical number of motifs could have been observed in configurations generated by the benchmark itself - hence, inducing a null link in the projection ($a_{ij}=0$). \end{itemize}
+\begin{itemize} \item[(1)] the two conditions $F(S_{ij}^*)<1/2$ and $p_{ij}\leq p_{th}$ indicate that nodes $i$ and $j$ have established a number of discordant motifs that is so large to induce a significantly negative signature - and, potentially, a negative link in the projection ($a_{ij}=-1$).
+In a sense, the two series are `in counterphase' most of the time, an expression that, in a more neuroscientific jargon, is intended to mean `found to be \emph{asynchronously} active a significantly large amount of the time'; \item[(2)] the two conditions $F(S_{ij}^*)>1/2$ and $p_{ij}\leq p_{th}$ indicate that nodes $i$ and $j$ have established a number of concordant motifs that is so large to induce a significantly positive signature - and, potentially, a positive link in the projection ($a_{ij}=+1$).
+In a sense, the two series are `in phase' most of the time, an expression that, in a more neuroscientific jargon, is intended to mean `found to be \emph{synchronously} active a significantly large amount of the time'; \item[(3)] the condition $p_{ij}>p_{th}$ individuates a value of the signature (i.e. of concordant/discordant motifs) that is \textit{compatible} with the one predicted by the chosen benchmark: stated otherwise, the empirical number of motifs could have been observed in configurations generated by the benchmark itself - hence, inducing a null link in the projection ($a_{ij}=0$). \end{itemize}